Curriculum Intent Statement & Whole School Curriculum Overview

 Our children have aspirations for the future and know that these can be realised with hard work and determination.
 They grow up being able to make a positive contribution to the world in which they live.

-During this time their curriculum is organised into seven areas of learning which lay secure foundations for their future in school.
+The EYFS is organised into seven areas of learning which lay secure foundations for their future in school.
+Ensuring children are ready to progress on to Year 1 at the end of the Reception Year.

 These areas of learning are:

 Through playing and exploring our children develop learning experiences, which help them make sense of the world.
 They practise, build up ideas, and learn how to control themselves and understand the need for rules.
 They are presented with opportunities to think creatively alongside other children as well as on their own.
-They communicate with others while they investigate and solve problems, helping them to become active learners.
+They communicate with others while they investigate and solve problems, helping them to become active learners and teachers of their own discoveries.
+We prepare our youngest learners to be capable citizens of the 22nd Century.

 Key Stage 1 (5-7 years) and Key Stage 2 (7-11 years)